-Conventional treatments: include surgery procedure in order to remove the lesions and or use of medications in order to suppress hormones activity and ovulation, but not without side effects.
+Conventional treatments: include surgical procedures to remove the lesions and or use of medications to suppress hormones activity and ovulation, but not without side effects.

-Natural approach: as Endometriosis is an inflammatory condition which get worse by excess oestrogen level, an anti-inflammatory and hormone balancing diet together with lifestyle adjustments, supplements and supporting the liver can help managing the symptoms.
+The natural approach: as Endometriosis is an inflammatory condition that gets worse by excess estrogen level, an anti-inflammatory and balancing- hormones diet together with lifestyle adjustments, supplements, supporting the liver can help manage the symptoms.

-Dietary advice: There are some foods that can influence hormone regulation, particularly estrogen balance and can negatively affect those with endometriosis.
+Dietary advice: Some foods can influence hormone regulation, particularly estrogen balance and can negatively affect those with endometriosis.
 In addition, avoid or limit foods that may promote inflammation in the body and lead to further pain or progression of the disorder.
 These foods include:

 · red meat